theimowski/master-thesis/docs/section-research.md

         "Server=(LocalDb)\\v11.0;Database=SuaveMusicStore;Trusted_Connection=True",
         DatabaseVendor=Common.DatabaseProviderTypes.MSSQLSERVER >```

-This code executes proper queries against the given connection and generates corresponding in the background.
+This code executes proper queries against the given connection and generates necessary types in the background.
 In Music Store, types for both database tables and views will be used.

 Following is a snippet for defining type aliases for the generated (provided) types:

 ```fsharp